elsaburren/website/README.md

 # website
-This is a simple website template which I created for my business [website](https://www.promasta.com/).
+This is a simple responsive website template which I created for my business [website](https://www.promasta.com/).

 This template does not use any JavaScript.
 It is pure HTML and PHP.
 Its style is defined in two css-files, myStyle.css (written by me) and an external style sheet, [w3.css](https://www.w3schools.com/w3css/) (needs to be included by you).